Mortgage Loan With Unsatisfied Judgment Lending Guidelines

-This BLOG On “Can I Qualify For Mortgage Loan With Unsatisfied Judgment” Was UPDATED On June 18, 2017
+This BLOG On Mortgage Loan With Unsatisfied Judgment Lending Guidelines Was UPDATED And PUBLISHED On August 27th, 2019

 Judgments is the worst derogatory credit item any consumer can have.
 Unpaid collection accounts can turn into judgments if creditors decide to pursue it.

 - Judgments are court orders that finds the debtor liable for the debt and the judgment creditor can pursue legal avenues to enforce the judgment.